Carpal Tunnel Test & Non-Invasive Care at CSC

 Comprehensive Assessments by Our Experts

 If you’re experiencing sensations like tingling or numbness in your wrist, it’s crucial to consider all possible sources of compression along the nerve’s path.
 The clinical teams at Chiropractic Specialty Center® are skilled in assessing and addressing these issues without the need for surgery.
-Our experts utilize non-invasive methods that help identify and resolve the root cause of your symptoms, offering effective solutions to restore function and comfort.
+Our experts utilize non-invasive methods that help identify and resolve the root cause of your symptoms, offering efficient solutions to restore function and comfort.

-Our integrated care approach, combining the expertise of both chiropractors and physiotherapists, enables us to deliver treatments that others may not provide.
+Our integrated care approach, combining the expertise of both chiropractors and physiotherapists, enables us to deliver care that others may not provide.
 This collaborative approach ensures higher success rates, giving you the comprehensive care you need to recover fully.

 What Should You Do with a Carpal Tunnel Syndrome Concern?